 On the contrary to SAP on-premise application, most SAP cloud applications don’t use transaction codes.

-Many SAP cloud application are like a websites.
-That means you invoke different functionalities of the application through URLs in your web browser—your web browser is your SAP GUI.
+Many SAP cloud applications are like websites.
+You invoke different functions of an application by entering URLs into your web browser.
+Your browser is your SAP GUI.

-SAP cloud applications use different technologies for their respective user interface that you see in your web browser but the most of those don’t work on the concept of t-codes.
+SAP cloud applications use different technologies for their respective user interfaces that you see in your web browser, but most of those don’t work on the concept of t-codes.

-Nonetheless, that most SAP cloud applications use different front end technologies, SAP tries to provide the same look and feel across all user interfaces with the SAP Fiori design guidelines.
+Even though most SAP cloud applications are built with different front end technologies, SAP tends to provide the same look and feel across all user interfaces with the SAP Fiori.